indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   calling into a finalized Python interpreter.
 Before, calling ``py_runmain()`` (possibly via ``run()``) could result in a segfault in the type's ``Drop`` implementation.
+* ``oxidized_importer.OxidizedFinder.find_distributions()`` now properly
+  normalizes names when performing comparisons.
+Previously, the specified ``name`` was properly normalized but it was compared against un-normalized strings.
+Both the search and candidate names are now normalized when performing a comparison.
+This should fix cases where case and other special character differences could result in a distribution not being found. (#488)

 Backwards Compatibility Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^